electronic-structure/SIRIUS/README.md

 spack load -r sirius +cuda
 ```

-Please refere to [Spack documentation](https://spack.readthedocs.io/en/latest/) for more information on how to use Spack.
+Please refer to [Spack documentation](https://spack.readthedocs.io/en/latest/) for more information on how to use Spack.